-This policy will be discussed by staff and governors in October 2013 and will be reviewed annually.
+This policy will be discussed by staff during (September INSET) and governors within the first Governing Body meeting in the Autumn term.
+The policy will be reviewed annually.
 Whole staff training will be provided annually, in order to keep all members of staff up to date with the current policy.